Prionochilus

-Prionochilus is one of two genera flowerpecker that make up the family Dicaeidae.
-The genus differs from the other flowerpecker genus, Dicaeum in having ten long primary feathers in the wing and in the character of its calls.
+Prionochilus is one of the three genera of flowerpeckers that make up the family Dicaeidae.
+The genus differs from the genus Dicaeum in having ten long primary feathers in the wing and in the character of its calls.
 A study comparing the calls of the two genera suggested that Prionochilus is basal to Dicaeum.
-The genus contains six species, in contrast to the 44 species in the genus Dicaeum.
+The genus contains 5 species, in contrast to the 44 species in the genus Dicaeum.
 They have a more restricted distribution than Dicaeum, occurring in the Philippines, Borneo, Sumatra, Java and the Malay Peninsula.
-The name Prionochilus is derived from the Greek prion for saw, and kheilos for lip, referring to the minute serrations along the edge of the bill.